 pillow + blanket

-Unfortunately the men get the short stick when it comes to sleeping arrangements.
+Unfortunately the men get the short end of the stick when it comes to sleeping arrangements.
 The “bed” for the men is more like a tin piece of plastic.
 I would highly recommend he take his own pillow and blanket to help make his stay a little more comfortable.

 water bottle + snacks

-Just like you, water and snacks are essential for dad too!
-The hospital food isn’t the best so having something healthy your can much on will be a lifesaver for both of you!
+Just like you, water and snacks are essential for dad, too!
+The hospital food isn’t the best, so having something healthy your can munch on will be a lifesaver for the both of you!

-When it comes to packing your hospital bag, I suggest making a list of what you use every single day.
-Then with the extra room in your bag consider the list above based on what you feel you need!
+When it comes to packing your hospital bag, I suggest making a list of the things you use daily.
+Then, with the extra room in your bag, consider the list above based on what you feel like you might need!
 You can print the hospital bag checklist, above, as well as save the image below to Pinterest so that you can easily find it later.
-Feel free to forward this to an expecting mama friend too!
+Feel free to forward this to an expecting mama friend!